sebhaan/geobo/README.md

 # GeoBO: A Python package for Multi-Objective Bayesian Optimisation and Joint Inversion in Geosciences

 ``GeoBO`` is build upon a probabilistic framework using Gaussian Process (GP) priors to jointly solve multi-linear forward models.
 This software generates multi-output 3D cubes of geophysical properties (e.g. density, magnetic susceptibility, mineral concentrations) and their uncertainties from 2D survey data (e.g. magnetics and gravity) and any pre-existing drillcore measurements.
 The reconstructed 3D model is then used to query the next most promising measurement location given an expensive cost function (e.g. for drillcores).
-A ranked list of new measurements is proposed based on user-defined objectives as defined in the acquisitian function which typically aims to optimize exploration (reducing global model uncertainty) and exploitation (focusing on highly promising regions) while minimizing costs.
+A ranked list of new measurements is proposed based on user-defined objectives as defined in the acquisition function which typically aims to optimize exploration (reducing global model uncertainty) and exploitation (focusing on highly promising regions) while minimizing costs.

 ![GeoBO Framework](docs/Overview_illustration.png?raw=True)